A structured path to obtaining a doctorate

 Please contact us if you are an established researcher planning to set up a structured doctoral programme and intend to apply for third-party funding.

-Application procedure for a structured doctoral programme
+Procedure for application to a structured doctoral programme